Bsoulmindy/my_notebook_cpp/README.md

 # My Notebook C++

-This is just my personal notebook that holds some explanation for C++ stuff that was hard for me, and i'm keeping it here for future revising.
+This is just my personal notebook that holds some explanation and self exercices for C++ stuff, and I'm keeping it here for future revising.